Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/workflow-processes/send-templated-email/index.md

 * The param map keys are the Node's property names and the values the `String` representations of the property value.
 For `String[]` properties the value is one comma separated String.
   * Currently `String[]` are checked for multiple properties.

+Params (i.e. properties) are referencable in the [e-mail template](https://adobe-consulting-services.github.io/acs-aem-commons/features/e-mail/email-api/index.html#creating-an-email-template) using the `${paramName}` syntax.

 Include additional parameters added to E-mail params

 * **wfStepTitle**: Title of workflow step